lopezdsr/sql-query/jdbc.md

 JDBC driver logging works similarly to the [postgresql JDBC driver](https://jdbc.postgresql.org/documentation/head/logging.html):

 - Logging uses the java.util.logging framework and can be [configured](https://docs.oracle.com/javase/8/docs/api/java/util/logging/LogManager.html) with a configuration file.
 The file name must be specified as Java system property `-D java.util.logging.config.file=<path>`.
-Java SE Development Kit default is usually to log to the console at `INFO` level.
+JDK default is usually to log to the console at `INFO` level.
 - The base logger for the JDBC driver is `com.ibm.cloud.sql.query`.
 - For convenience, and in cases where JVM system properties are not under your control, two connection properties exist, "loggerFile" and "loggerLevel" that allow to control JDBC driver logging with the JDBC URL.
 These properties set the log level and install a file handler for the driver base logger.
 For example, append `&loggerLevel=debug&loggerFile=/tmp/sqlquery.log` to the JDBC URL to create detailed logging output in files `/tmp/sqlquery.log.<n>`.
 - If you set loggerLevel higher than `INFO` (for example, `DEBUG`) has no effect if you do not also configure loggerFile or install a log handler because the default console *handler* suppresses all messages with a log level higher than `INFO`.